thavlik/lyfe/README.md

 - Capturing with OBS might not work properly due to use of low-level Vulkan presentation.
 - Chemical species are currently represented with molecular formulae.
 Plans are in motion to represent species as full structural formulae.

+## Contributing

+Contributions are welcome.
+Feel free to open an issue to begin discussion on new features.

 ## License

 All of the code in this repository is released under Apache 2.0 / MIT dual-license.